avrstart/co2_humidity/README.md

 # co2_humidity
-co2 and humidity metr based on mh-z19 and dht11
+Small project for stm32f103, CO2 and humidity metr based on mh-z19 and dht11.
+With output to spi display (1,44 128x128 compatible ili9163).